Exclusive!

 television documentary

-the author Henry Williamson in a much loved story
+by the author Henry Williamson in a much loved

-given to otters many years ago, by men dwelling in hut
+name given to otters many years ago, by men

-circles on the moor.
-It means little water wanderer,
+dwelling in hut circles on the moor.
+It means

-notes descending into two very fast notes, accompanies
+held notes descending into two very fast notes,

 |